IGNF/road2/CONTRIBUTING.md

 As a best practice, once you have committed your changes, it is a good idea to use `git rebase` (not `git merge`) to synchronize your work with the main repository.

 ```
-git checkout upstream develop
+git checkout upstream main
-git pull upstream develop
+git pull upstream main
 git checkout my-branch
-git rebase develop
+git rebase main
 ```

-This ensures that your working branch has the latest changes from the develop branch of the origin repository.
+This ensures that your working branch has the latest changes from the main branch of the origin repository.
 Moreover, your Pull Request will be easier to merge.

 #### Step 6 : Test